emqx/emqx-docs/en_US/messaging/mqtt-retained-message.md

 # Retained Message

-The EMQX implements the retained message feature of MQTT.
-You can flag one message published under certain topic as `Retained` and save them as persistent messages on the EMQX server.
-When any new subscriber subscribes to a topic that matches the topic of a retained message, they immediately receive that message, even if it was published before they subscribed to the topic.
+EMQX implements the retained message feature of MQTT.
+You can flag one message published under a certain topic as `Retained` and save it as a persistent message on the EMQX broker.
+When any new subscribers subscribe to a topic that matches the topic of the retained message, they immediately receive that message, even if it was published before they subscribed to the topic.

 You can use client tools to test this messaging service in EMQX.
-This section introduces how to use the [MQTT X Client](https://mqttx.app/) and [MQTT X CLI](https://mqttx.app/cli) to simulate clients and test how a retained message is published and received.
+This section introduces how to use the [MQTT X Client](https://mqttx.app/) and [MQTT X CLI](https://mqttx.app/cli) to simulate clients and try how a retained message is published and received.

 :::tip Prerequisites